-Sprawling along the west coast of Auckland, Piha Beach is among the city’s most popular seaside destinations.
-The black-sand beach is widely touted as the the top surfing destination in Auckland.
+Sprawling along the west coast, Piha Beach is among the city’s most popular seaside destinations.
+The black-sand beach is widely touted as the top surfing destination in Auckland.
 The waters around Piha roar with powerful swells and waves.

-Add to the adventure by climbing Lion Rock, the craggy hill shooting through the centre of the beach.
-The views from the top over the Tasman Sea, the beach, and coastal forests are spectacular.
+Add to the adventure by climbing Lion Rock, the craggy hill shooting through the centre of the sandy shores.
+The views from the top over the Tasman Sea, the shoreline, and coastal forests are spectacular.

-Orewa Beach is among the longest and most popular beaches in the Auckland.
+Orewa Beach is among the longest and most popular beaches in the city.
 It stretches three kilometres along the east coast of New Zealand North Island, 40 kilometres north of downtown Auckland.

 The golden sand Orewa Beach features a relaxed surf.
 Thanks to its safe swimming, it’s a hit for families looking to spend a day away from the hustle and bustle of the city.

 Besides swimming, there’s plenty to do at Orewa Beach.
 Popular activities include kitesurfing and enjoying a picnic.

 The resort town of Orewa is also quite pleasant.
 The streets are loaded with quaint shops and excellent restaurants & cafés for your shopping, eating & drinking pleasure.